Computer Science Pragmatics

 There will be 12 basic assignments that will contribute points to the Basic category.
 The Advanced category can be fulfilled in two ways: choosing 1 course project or completing several of the weekly advanced assignments.
 Not all assignments will have to be completed: the grading section will have details on how you can organize your efforts.

 This course is graded on a straight scale and will not be curved.
 That means that each grade category is does not have a weighted average and that the sum of each category’s final score is used to determine your final letter grade.
 This allows you compensate for missing points in one category with extra points in another category.
-Effectively, you accumulate points in the class for assignments you submit and are assigned a letter grade for the total number of points you have earned.

 Final Letter Grades